 We have a particular path on this journey called life.
 We shouldn’t have to struggle because a “system” doesn’t understand.
 We should just love one another right where we are.

-In the Spirit of sharing, I had the idea of sharing my home to help others in March of 2016.
+In the Spirit of sharing, He had the idea of sharing a home to help others in March of 2016.
 After a year long recovery journey, in November of 2017, we gathered 15 folks together to talk about making this idea, a reality.
 We had area doctors, nurses, attorneys, allied health care workers, Faith leaders and more gathered on November 20, TDOR (Transgender Day of Remembrance) to begin the tides of change.

-I was privileged enough to have insurance that covered the largest part of my surgical procedures.
+He was privileged enough to have insurance that covered the largest part of his surgical procedures.
 It also provided me with 100 home health visits.
 My spouse called 24 different agencies in the area and not ONE of them said they knew how to treat my wounds!
 Because of this, we are taking this next year to work closely with others to develop and provide wrap-around care services as well.
 UPDATE: January 2020, we have a host of volunteers that have been trained in Trans Competency.
 We have volunteers for transportation, volunteers feeding all that need food. volunteers providing personal assistance in some cases!)

 At Trans HeartLine we are making the “Word flesh” by becoming the “hands and feet” in the world.
 Many of us come from broken families that reject us because of THIER Faith.
 ALL are welcome at Trans HeartLine!